 The lien that most car owners are familiar with is the type a lender adds to the title when making a loan on the vehicle.
 This lien can be from several different types of transactions including:

 - Title Loan

 - Used Car Loan

-When the lender makes the loan and uses the vehicle as collateral it is called a secured loan.
+When the borrower uses the vehicle as collateral for the loan it is a secured loan.
 This means the lender is taking a security interest in your vehicle by placing a lien on the title.
 Should you fail to repay the loan the lender can repossess and sell the vehicle to cover their costs.

 Should something happen and you are unable to pay the mechanic for their work, they are permitted to add a mechanics lien to your title.
 This allows them to recover the cost the the repair when you sell the vehicle.

-Sometimes a vehicle will be towed and stored for a period of time.
+Sometimes a vehicle is towed and stored for a period of time.
 This can be a result of numerous reason not limited to:

 - Parking violations

 The towing company picks up the vehicle and takes it to their impound lot.
 If you fail to go pay for an pick up the car the company can put a storage lien on the vehicle to recover their costs.

 How to get a Title Loan with a Lien